-"...the medications currently used cannot modify an injurious process occurring in the brain, which is the underlying basis of symptoms...We found that progressive volumetric brain changes were occurring despite ongoing antipsychotic drug treatment."
-In 2005, Lieberman et al. published the results of their international study involving serial MRI scans of 58 healthy controls and 161 patients experiencing a first episode of psychosis.
-Most patients (67-77%) had received prior treatment with antipsychotics for a cumulative duration of at least four months.
+"...the medications currently used cannot modify an injurious process occurring in the brain, which is the underlying basis of symptoms...We found that progressive volumetric brain changes were occurring despite ongoing antipsychotic drug treatment."11

+In 2005, Lieberman et al. published the results of their international study involving serial MRI scans of 58 healthy controls and 161 patients experiencing a first episode of psychosis.12 Most patients (67-77%) had received prior treatment with antipsychotics for a cumulative duration of at least four months.
 Throughout the two-year period of follow-up, patients were randomized to double-blind treatment with olanzapine (5 to 20 mg per day) or haloperidol (2 to 20 mg per day).
 The study protocol permitted the use of concomitant medications, such as minor tranquilizers (up to 21 days of cumulative therapy).
 Mood stabilizers and antidepressants other than Prozac (which could be used at any time) were allowed only after the first three months of the study.
 The primary outcome analysis involved a comparison of MRI changes from baseline, focusing upon seven regions of interest: whole brain, whole brain gray matter, whole brain white matter, lateral ventricles, 3rd ventricle, and caudate.
-Haloperidol recipients experienced persistent gray matter reductions throughout the brain.
+Haloperidol recipients experienced persistent grav matter reductions throughout the brain.
 These abnormalities emerged as early as twelve weeks.
 For olanzapine recipients, significant brain atrophy (loss of gray matter) was detected in the frontal, parietal, and occipital lobes following one year of drug exposure:

-Average change in tissue volume (cut oic centimeter) by week 52

-olanzapine haloperidol controls

-frontal gray - 3.16 - 7.56 + 0.54

-parietal gray - 0.86 - 1.71 + 0.70

-occipital gray - 1.49 - 1.50 + 0.99

-whole brain gray - 3.70 - 11.69 + 4.12
+Average change in tissue volume (cut vic centimeter) by week 52 olanzapine haloperidol controls frontal gray parietal gray - 3.16 - 0.86 - 7.56 - 1.71 + 0.54 + 0.70 occipital gray whole brain gray - 0.80 - 1.49 - 3.70 - 1.50 - 11.69 + 0.70 + 0.99 + 4.12